-Try to keep your communication with a matter-of-fact tone.
-In other words, don’t be dramatic, angry or conversely, don’t be too sweet and funny.
+Try to keep your communication in a matter-of-fact tone.
+In other words, don’t be dramatic, angry, or conversely, don’t be too sweet and funny.

 Remember that small children want to learn more about your emotions.
 When you show big emotions children might want to continue doing the same simply to figure out what’s going on.

 This point is especially important if the child is exploring the action of throwing.
-At home look at your environment: rearrange the bouncy balls you have, add bean bags and rolled up socks.
+At home look at your environment: rearrange the bouncy balls you have, and add bean bags.
+In addition, you can use rolled-up socks.

 Find a safe space outdoors where you can practice different kinds of throwing: pinecones into a ditch, rocks into a river, leaves into a pond, etc. Throwing heavy rocks in a bigger space has a very different feel and gives a different feedback to the whole body compared to throwing light-weight balls in a small space at home.